 Get a room

 Keeping up with your tourist act, you could rent a room or apartment in your city.
 This is how an actual tourist would do it, and there are some benefits that come from it.
-Even if you know your city well, you only truly know your own neighborhood.
-Every time you pass the street, you see your neighbors, the shops you frequent, and the random individuals that pass by.
+Even if you know your city well, you only truly know your own neighbourhood.
+Every time you pass the street, you see your neighbours, the shops you frequent, and the random individuals that pass by.
 It’s an entirely different experience when you’re in another part of the city.

 Aim for a place that isn’t all that close to yours.
-This way, you get to have an intimate understanding of another neighborhood entirely while you’re on your exploration trip.
+This way, you get to have an intimate understanding of another neighbourhood entirely while you’re on your exploration trip.
 If you normally live in a big city, you could always head to the suburb.
 When was the last time you visited one of these areas?
 Unless something interesting is happening there it was probably a while ago.
 You would get a wonderful perspective of that part of your city, and you could continue with a very authentic tourist experience.
 Check out how other city folks treat newcomers and tourists that visit.

 Get around quickly